mburkland84/mburkland84/README.md

 - 👋 Hi, I’m @mburkland84
-- 👀 I’m interested in GIS, Digital Humanities, environmental issues,and data visualization.
+- 🌎 I’m interested in GIS, Digital Humanities, environmental issues, and Data Visualization.
-- 🌱 I’m currently learning Library and Information Sciences at Queens College in NYC!
+- 🌱 I’m currently learning Library and Information Sciences for graduate school at Queens College in NYC!
-- 📫 Contact me at my link in the bio!
+- 📫 Contact me at my email in the bio